kontena/kontena/README.md

 To accelerate and break barriers for containerized application development, Kontena features some of the most essential technologies built-in such as:

 * Multi-host, multi AZ container orchestration
-* Overlay network technology by Weave
+* Overlay network technology by Weaveworks
 * Zero-downtime dynamic load balancing
 * Abstraction to describe services running in containers
 * Private Docker image repository